 In the Loop is your Friday round-up of what's going on in the transportation world, posted in conjunction with Talking Transit.

-Check out the corresponding edition of Talking Transit, about sharing toll road revenues with transit.
+Check out the corresponding edition of Talking Transit, about transit and the federal TIFIA loan program.